 Non-Western cultures

 In a sample of 675 Chinese college students (296 males, 379 females), Zhang and Zhao (2020) found a positive association between dark personality traits and cyber aggression in adolescents.
-They contended, based on their findings, that psychopathy can significantly predict cyber aggression, which may be since psychopathic individuals tend to be less empathic and are more callous, and are more likely to engage in aggression.
-In cyberspace, the anonymity of the Internet will promote the cyber-aggressive behaviors of Machiavellian individuals.
+They contend, based on their findings, that psychopathy can significantly predict cyber aggression, which may be because psychopathic individuals tend to be less empathic and are more callous, and are more likely to engage in aggression.
+In cyberspace, the anonymity of the Internet may promote the cyber-aggressive behaviors of Machiavellian individuals.
 Therefore, their study revealed that Machiavellianism is positively correlated with adolescents' cyber aggression.
 In addition, they found a significantly positive correlation between narcissism and cyber aggression.
 Narcissistic individuals tend to be self-centered and exploitative; the anonymity of the Internet could exacerbate their sense of disregard for others and their belief that aggression is acceptable and justifiable (Zhang & Zhao, 2020).

-Safaria et al. (2020), in a sample of 2407 adolescents from 11 cities in Indonesia, found that all three Dark Triad traits have a significant positive correlation with cyberbullying.
+Safaria et al. (2020), in a sample of 2407 adolescents from 11 cities in Indonesia, found that all three Dark Triad traits have significant positive correlations with cyberbullying.
 Multiple regression analysis showed that Machiavellianism emerged as the strongest predictor of cyberbullying, followed closely by psychopathy and narcissism.
 They concluded that all the dark triad personalities contribute to cyberbullying conduct to some extent.
 Adolescents with a dark triad personality are more likely to bully others on social media.
 The dark triad personality plays a role in increasing cyberbullying conduct.
-As Safaria et al. (2020) they also contended that one factor that might have allowed Machiavellianism to develop into cyberbullying is the ability to hide their identity on the Internet, enabling us to deceive the victims.
+They also contend that one factor that might have allowed Machiavellianism to develop into cyberbullying is the ability for the bully to hide their identity on the Internet, enabling them to deceive the victims.

-In a sample of 425 Iranian high school students (199 boys and 226 girls), Azamy and Taremian (2021) found that the dark triad (Machiavellian, narcissism, psychopathy) could not significantly increase or decrease the chances of cyberbullying, cyber victimization, or cyberbullying victim as such.
-The dark triad and antisocial cyber-behaviors (i.e., cyberbullying, cyber trolling) were examined among young Malaysians (n=323).
-Partial least squares structural equation modeling revealed that Machiavellianism was not related to cyberbullying and cyber trolling, while narcissism was positively related to cyberbullying but not to cyber trolling.
-Psychopathy was positively related to cyberbullying and cyber trolling.
+In a sample of 425 Iranian high school students (199 boys and 226 girls), Azamy and Taremian (2021) found that the dark triad (Machiavellian, narcissism, psychopathy) did not significantly increase or decrease the chances of cyberbullying, cyber victimization, or cyberbullying victim as such.
+[IN ANOTHER STUDY (REF)] The dark triad and antisocial cyber-behaviors (i.e., cyberbullying, cyber trolling) were examined among young Malaysians (n=323).
+Partial least squares structural equation modeling revealed that Machiavellianism was not related to cyberbullying or cyber trolling, while narcissism was positively related to cyberbullying but not to cyber trolling.
+Psychopathy was positively related to both cyberbullying and cyber trolling.
 In another study, Afzal, Latif and Siddique (2021) collected data from 200 adolescents in Pakistan.
 Correlational analysis revealed no significant relationship between a combined scale of the dark triad and cyberbullying.

-Zhang et al., (2022) found in a sample of 501 high school students in China direct relations hip between the dark triad and moral disengagement.
+In a sample of 501 high school students in China, Zhang et al., (2022) found a direct relations hip between the dark triad and moral disengagement.
 They also found that moral disengagement mediated the connection between the three dark personalities and adolescents’ cyber aggression.
-Adolescents high in dark triad personality are more prone to justify immoral consequences, which consequently leads to a rise in cyberattacks.
-Zhang et al., (2022) concluded that their findings are in line with similar results in Western cultures.
-One of their interesting findings was that all subsets of dark triad personality traits are more strongly associated with cyber aggression for women than for men.
+Adolescents high on dark triad personality traits are more prone to justifying immoral consequences, which consequently leads to a rise in cyberattacks.
+Zhang et al., (2022) conclude that their findings are in line with similar results in Western cultures.
+One of their interesting findings is that all subsets of dark triad personality traits are more strongly associated with cyber aggression for women than for men.